 A Guide to the best attractions in Estepona, Southern Spain: the perfect Estepona Itinerary

-Holidays in Estepona offer that little something for everyone – a fabulous choice of tapas bars and restaurants; long stretches of clean beaches on which to work up a tan; a rocking nightlife and, last but certainly not least, plenty of fun activities for the kiddos.
+Holidays in Estepona offer that little something for everyone – a fabulous choice of tapas bars and restaurants, long stretches of clean beaches, and plenty of fun activities for the kiddos.

-This resort town has its own special charm to it with its polka-dotted flowerpots and stunning murals to be admired all around the urban center.
+There are plenty of things to do in Estepona as this resort town has its own special charm to it, with its polka-dotted flowerpots and stunning murals to be admired all around the urban center.

 You, dear reader, support this blog.
 If you purchase through a link, we earn a small commission.
 As an Amazon Affiliate, we earn from qualifying purchases.